6 Coping Skills for Stressed Parents

 Stress can be like a dose of energy in situations such as starting a new job, having a baby, or learning a new skill.
 It can help you work harder, faster, and more efficiently.

-And if you've succeeded, afterward, you may experience feelings of fulfillment, accomplishment, and even happiness because you achieved your goal.
-Many successful people view stress as the opportunity to learn and grow.
+If you've succeeded afterward, you may experience feelings of fulfillment, accomplishment, and even happiness because you achieved your goal.
+Many successful people view stress as an opportunity to learn and grow.

 People with this 'I can' mentality may be happier than those who believe the experience is too hard or that they are incompetent.